fuzzylimes/mongodb-udemy-course/CourseNotes.md

 * `User` above can now be refered to as the `User Class`.
     * `User` does NOT represent a single user, it represents the ENTIRE SET of data
 * Best practive is to only export the Class name when creating models in projects (making usable in the rest of the application)
+* Model classes give access to `find` and `findOne` methods.
+    * criteria is an object with search criteria

 ## Inserting Records
 * Start by creating a new instance of your model, complete with the parameters for that model: